 2. Educate yourself on the desired topic

 3. Hire someone who can write from a position of knowledge

-Copyblogger does a great job covering subjects that are directly related to content marketing and copywriting.
+Copyblogger does a great job covering subjects directly related to content marketing and copywriting.
 You never fear that they’re straying away from their field of expertise:

 9. Know Your Audience